 Careers for Masters in Nursing Graduates in Colorado

-Colorado is expected to be hit hard by nursing shortages according to the Colorado Center for Nursing Excellence per their 2010 report.
+Colorado is expected to be hit hard by nursing shortages according to the Colorado Springs Business Journal.

 So, with a large need for a new way of nurses, now is a great time to consider furthering your nursing career and advance your opportunities.
 An advanced nursing degree gives you the flexibility to choose your specialty as well as the opportunity to expand the options of where you work.

 All nursing professionals, no matter what specialty, may contribute to the culture of nursing excellence in Colorado.
-The Northern Colorado Business Report notes that four of Colorado's hospitals were recently included in a list of the top 100 hospitals in the country, making this an enticing state to practice in.
+An article by the Denver Channel notes that three of Colorado's hospitals were recently included in a list of the top 20 hospitals in the country, making this an enticing state to practice in.